noirello/pyorc/docs/api.rst

 .. method:: Writer.close()

     Close an ORC file and write out the metadata after the rows have been added.
 Must be called to get a valid ORC file.

-.. method:: Writer.set_metadata(**kwargs)
+.. method:: Writer.set_user_metadata(**kwargs)

-    Set additional metadata to the ORC file.
+    Set additional user metadata to the ORC file.
 The values must be bytes.
     The metadata is set when the Writer is closed.

     >>> out = open("test_metadata.orc", "wb")
     >>> wri = pyorc.Writer(out, "int")
-    >>> wri.set_metadata(extra="info".encode())
+    >>> wri.set_user_metadata(extra="info".encode())
     >>> wri.close()
     >>> inp = open("test_metadata.orc", "rb")
     >>> rdr = pyorc.Reader(inp)
-    >>> rdr.metadata
+    >>> rdr.user_metadata
     {'extra': b'info'}

     :param \*\*kwargs: keyword arguments to add as metadata to the file.